wymp/ts-http-utils/README.md

 # HTTP Utils

 This is a small typescript package providing various utilities for HTTP environments.
-These are built assuming Express as a HTTP request handler framework.
+These are built assuming Express as an HTTP request handler framework.

+**NOTE: You can better view documentation for this library by cloning it and running `pnpm i && pnpm docs:gen && pnpm docs:view`.**

 The utilities are: